Claude Code Plugins

 • "Update frontend and backend" (multiple layers)

-• "Add tests and implementation" (test is verification step, not implementation)
+• "Add tests and implementation" (test is verification, not implementation)

 Verification Steps After Each Change